mauraanish/Oscars-Data/README.md

 For my final project for my DACSS 690A: Data Engineering course, taught by Dr. Tyler Horan at UMass Amherst, I wanted to re-create and expand upon the functionality of the [Academy Awards Database](https://awardsdatabase.oscars.org/).
 To do so, I extracted data from the Oscars website, stored it in a table, and created a Flask app which users can interact with to see information and visualizations about the awards.

 ### Files
-This repository contains 9 files:
+This repository contains 10 files:
 - Initial-Scraping.R: the R code used to scrape all of the data currently available on the Oscars website
 - awards_text.csv: the initial results from scraping, before data transformation
 - oscars-data.csv: the transformed data in a dataframe with 6 columns (ID, year, category, film, nominee, won)
 - app.py: the Python code used to create the Flask app
 - awards.db: the database containing the transformed data, built using SQLAlchemy in the Flask app
 - prompt.html: an HTML template used in the Flask app to get a user's input
-- results.html: an HTML template used in the Flask app to return information a user wants to see
+- results.html: an HTML template used in the Flask app to return a list of information a user wants to see
+- results_graph.html: an HTML template used in the Flask app to return a list and a graph if a user chooses a specific film or nominee
 - Yearly-Update-Scraping.R: the R code used to scrape a new ceremony's data from the Oscars website
 - prefect-update.py: the Python code used to run the R script to scrape the new data once a year